BILS/pipelines/bpipe/README.md

 ## 2 Disclaimer

-In the case where this work is used for communications (presentation, publication, etc.), we invite you to acknowledge BILS within your communication according to this example: "Support by BILS (Bioinformatics Infrastructure for Life Sciences) is gratefully acknowledged."
+In the case where this work is used for communications (presentation, publication, etc.), we invite you to acknowledge NBIS within your communication according to this example: "Support by NBIS (National Bioinformatics Infrastructure Sweden) is gratefully acknowledged."

 ## 3 Installation